Graduate Mentor Program

 - ACT scores and receipt of admissions fee-waivers are considered

 Other students (e.g., transfer, probation, RISE, Illinois Promise) may request an academic mentor as space allows.
 Because of budget limitations, mentoring for students after their second year is limited to students with the most need.
 College Liaisons may recommend students at any level for participation with approval from the Associate Dean/Director or designee.

-As a result of participating in the Academic Mentoring Program, students will be able to:
+As a result of participating in Advising and Mentoring services, students will be able to:

 - Identify multiple campus resources to answer questions or to solve problems they may be experiencing.

 - Identify multiple campus programs and services that can help them achieve their academic goals.